 The bizarre thing about eczema is that we don't really know the exact cause of this condition.
 Nonetheless, there is research to suggest that environmental factors and genetic factors both play a part!
 Eczema sufferers are likely to have an immune system that is overreactive when triggered by an irritant.
 This can be several things that cause the body to respond, but as a result this can cause inflammation and skin rashes.

-Let’s start off with the environmental factors, these can be different from person to person, but can include coming into contact with metals (in particular nickel), cleaning products such as disinfectants, antibacterial creams, certain fabrics like polyester and wool, fragrances such as perfumes and even cigarette smoke.
-Let’s not forget that our emotional state can also be an influence too, with stress being a common cause of a flare up.
+Let's start off with the environmental factors, these can be different from person to person, but can include coming into contact with metals (in particular nickel), cleaning products such as disinfectants, antibacterial creams, certain fabrics like polyester and wool, fragrances such as perfumes and even cigarette smoke.
+Let's not forget that our emotional state can also be an influence too, with stress being a common cause of a flare-up.

-Now for the genetic factors…it has been suggested the eczema is hereditary and although you might not have family members with eczema, it is likely that you will have family members with related conditions, such as asthma or hay fever.
+Now for the genetic factorsxe2x80xa6it has been suggested the eczema is hereditary and although you might not have family members with eczema, it is likely that you will have family members with related conditions, such as asthma or hay fever.
 All of that being said, there is actually no known specific proven cause of eczema!

 4. How can I treat eczema?

 Eczema can usually be diagnosed by a GP or Dermatologist.
-If the eczema doesn’t look typical on examination, then further testing can usually be done.
+If eczema doesn't look typical on examination, then further testing can usually be done.
 This may involve a blood test or swab to test the skin for underlying causes, an allergy, food intolerance or a possible infection.

 5. What can I do at home to sooth my eczema?

 Firstly, adopting a consistent skincare regime can help.
 The aim of this regime is to hydrate the skin and keep it moisturised.
-You may also be prescribed some topical steroid creams to assist with any flare ups that arise.
-Secondly, taking warm baths can help soothe the affected areas and decrease the itchiness.
+You may also be prescribed some topical steroid creams to assist with any flare-ups that arise.
+Secondly, taking warm baths can help soothe the affected areas and decrease itchiness.
 Thirdly, wearing soft fabrics such as cotton can help and avoid wearing tight fitted clothing, which can exacerbate your eczema!
-Fourthly, when you’re showering, try to use products that are mildly fragranced as again these can exacerbate your eczema.
-Finally, if for example your eczema flares up when you’ve had a tough week at work, or you’ve been running around none stop with your kids all weekend.
-You need to put the brakes on and try and reduce this stress where you can and that goes for any other factors that you can think of that exacerbate your eczema, as in this way you can in effectively manage your eczema as much as possible!
+Fourthly, when you're showering, try to use products that are mildly fragranced as again these can exacerbate your eczema.
+Finally, if for example, your eczema flares up when you've had a tough week at work, or you've been running around none stop with your kids all weekend.
+You need to put the brakes on and try and reduce this stress where you can and that goes for any other factors that you can think of that exacerbate your eczema, as in this way you can ineffectively manage your eczema as much as possible!

 So, if you are a new sufferer, hello and welcome to the club!
-Or if you have suffered with this condition for years but would like some more information regarding any topical creams that could help soothe your rashes, then why not come to Pall Mall Medical.
+Or if you have suffered from this condition for years but would like some more information regarding any topical creams that could help soothe your rashes, then why not come to Pall Mall Medical.